Can industry sustain profits predicted for 2007? IATA chief says 'hold the Champagne.'

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IATA Challenges Governments To Change Optimism to Reality".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IATA Challenges Governments To Change Optimism to Reality".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.